wkolowski/Type-Theory-Wishlist/README.md

 As an example, the code above shows how to use this syntax sugar to define `Sum`. `Sum'` is the desugaring of `Sum`.

 **Status: this is a very simple piece of syntax sugar, which should be easy to implement.
-The only complication occurs when the single argument is a record, but let's say that we can treat differently records defined inline (constructor arguments) and records defined somewhere else.**
+The only complication occurs when the single argument is a record, but let's say that we can treat records defined inline (constructor arguments) and records defined somewhere else differently.**

 #### Unnamed constructor arguments <a id="unnamed-constructor-arguments"></a> [↩](#toc)